mmomtchev/Forez/README.md

 #### General in the King's Army in 1214

-De la Mure mentions that Count Guy IV of Forez was entrusted with leading an army unit by King Philippe II Auguste during his conflict with Count Ferrand of Flanders - culminating with the famous battle of Bouvines in 1214.
+De la Mure mentions that Count Guy IV of Forez was entrusted with leading an army unit by King Philippe II Auguste during a minor battle, part of his conflict with Count Ferrand of Flanders - culminating with the famous battle of Bouvines in 1214.
 Guy IV must have been no more than 20 years old at this time.
 De la Mure cites 1215 as the year, but the battle of Bouvines was in 1214 ([4], page 206).
 This account cannot be verified from other sources.

 #### First marriage in 1216